 Update: Apple has confirmed the iPhone 12 Pro will receive iOS 15 when it lands later this year, so you'll get all the latest features on this handset.

 The iPhone 12 Pro was announced alongside the iPhone 12, iPhone 12 mini and iPhone 12 Pro Max on October 13, 2020.
 While we originally expected to see the phones at the September Apple Event, in line with the typical iPhone launch window, the handsets were unveiled a month later, likely owing to the coronavirus outbreak’s impact on manufacturing and supply schedules.

-The iPhone 12 Pro release date was October 23, meaning you can get your hands on it now.
+The iPhone 12 Pro release date was October 23, 2020 meaning you can get your hands on it now.
 The iPhone 12 Pro Max followed later in November, but that's also readily available now.

 The iPhone 12 Pro price starts at $999 / £999 / AU$1,699 for the 128GB model – that's an improved minimum storage offering over both the iPhone 11 Pro and the base model of the new iPhone 12 – with the price rising to $1,099 / £1,099 / AU$1,869 for 256GB, and $1,299 / £1,299 / AU$2,219 for 512GB.

 Over time those prices might drop a bit - at least in third-party stores - but as of May 2021 they're still broadly what they were at launch, and we wouldn't expect to see a big drop until the launch of the iPhone 13 range.

 The iPhone 12 Pro design is different from last year’s iPhone 11 Pro.
 Like all the handsets in the iPhone 12 range, it has flat sides with sharp, 90-degree edges.